Book Party: Bollywood

 So to the books!
 Borrowed a stack of nonfiction books on India for Pud but most of all she loved these two books of Indian folktales.
 Below those is my favourite Indian cookbooks as mentioned above and one of my favourite Bollywood movies – which Pud also loves, ‘Bride and Prejudice’, a Bollywood style ‘Pride and Prejudice’ – brilliant!
 ‘Monsoon Wedding’ is one of my other favourites and we used this soundtrack for the part (thanks Baker family!).
 The other movie we watched was ‘Bend it Like Beckham’, which is by the same director as ‘Bride and Prejudice’ and I think it was one of Keira Knightley’s early films – I’ve always loved this movie!

-Click on titles or front cover images to add these books/DVDs to your home, school or library collection.
+Click on titles or front cover images to add these books/movies to your home, school or library collection.

 Do you love Bollywood?
 Hit me with your fav Bollywood film, I need some more!